fbpx

 Talk about It

 Question 3.
-Why do you think Paul needed to tell people what love is and isn’t?
+Why do you think Paul called the Christians “my brothers and sisters”?

 Answer 3.
 Answers will vary.